caomem/taskquant/README.md

 ### Roadmap
 - Add terminal-based charts and graphs
-- New ways to visualize scores based on tags, projects or other attributes
+- New ways to visualize rewards based on tags, projects or other attributes

 ### Links to Tutorials
 Watch how we build this package, line by line (detailed tutorial):